celiajin03/WebScraping/README.md

 ## Usage
 1. Clone the repository to your local machine.
+`

-2. Open the scraper.py file and replace the Twilio API account SID, auth token, receiving phone number, and Twilio phone number with your own.
+2. Open the `scraper.py file and replace the Twilio API account SID, auth token, receiving phone number, and Twilio phone number with your own.

 3. In the values dictionary, replace the selected value with the ID of the course you're interested in.
 You can find this ID by inspecting the HTML code of the booking form on the tracked website.

-4. Run the scraper.py script using the `nohup` command to run the script in the background and avoid interruption by the shutdown of the laptop:
+4. Run the scraper.py script using the `nohup` command to run the script in the background and avoid interruption by the SIGHUP signal:
 ```
 nohup python scraper.py &
 ```